constantm/constant.meiring.nz/index.markdown

 ## 🏗️ Engineering

-All business are tech business, the techlogy stack you choose is very important.
+All businesses are tech business, and the technology stack you choose is very important.
 When it comes down to it, I choose boring tech.
 I'm a full stack engineer, preferring to work with Ruby/Rails and VueJS where you absolutely need it in the UI.

 - Most web applications don't need a SPA and the complexity it brings.
 - My goto is Ruby on Rails hosted on a PaaS - again, avoiding dealing with infrastructure complexity.